PriyaranjanKS/FusionDevBlogs/Production/2024-08-03-Copilot-AI-Prompt.md

 ![List Rows](\images\10_CopilotAIPrompt\36.png)

 This will add the Dataverse connector action to the Copilot canvas.
 Let’s configure the inputs for this action by:
-1. **Mentioning the Environment and Table name where Vendor Details Table is present**.
+1. **Mentioning** the Environment and Table name where Vendor Details Table is present.
 2. **Click on Advanced inputs** to filter the data that is returned from the table.
 ![Configure Inputs](\images\10_CopilotAIPrompt\37.png)